Where to Stay in Berlin - A Local’s Neighborhood Guide

 The Brandenburg Gate in Mitte.
 Photo: Axel Mauruszat, Attribution, via Wikimedia Commons

-On the eastern side of the neighborhood, Alexanderplatz is another big and principal square, even if it’s aesthetically quite ugly.
-Anyone interested in the GDR would prefer it to Potsdamer Platz though, as it’s surrounded by heritage-protected communist buildings like the Haus des Lehrers and Haus des Reisens - which bear murals and reliefs depicting the glory of the Soviet years -, the looming TV Tower, and the famous World Clock.
+Alexanderplatz, on the eastern side of the neighborhood, is another big and principal square.
+Aesthetically, it's quite ugly, but it's iconic.
+Anyone interested in communist and Soviet Berlin will prefer it to Potsdamer Platz as it’s surrounded by heritage-protected communist buildings like the Haus des Lehrers and Haus des Reisens, the looming TV Tower, and the famous World Clock.
+Several tram and train lines intersect here as well.
+Hotel prices here tend to be quite good.

 Where to stay